AfroUSApl/iocage-plugin-piwigo/README.md

    Host: 127.0.0.1
 Second tip is to set your own date and time location in PHP.INI, as for this installation I have chosen Europe/London ;)

-## Some of the post installation settings I have tuned for:
+## Some of the post installation settings I have tuned for Piwigo with large photo database (over 50k):
 <h6> PHP

 ```